GitSquared/uma/README.md

 ## Monitoring

 The implementation contains leftovers of our monitoring and tracking solutions (UXCam, Sentry).
+The API keys related to those have been deleted from the source code, and the related accounts on the monitoring platforms have been closed.

 ## Licensing
 The untitled map app source code is shared under a Creative Commons [BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.